leandromoreira/digital_video_introduction/README.md

 ![ycbcr subsampling resolutions](/i/ycbcr_subsampling_resolution.png "ycbcr subsampling resolutions")

-How much should we reduce the chroma resolution?! it turns out that there is already some schemes that describe how to handle resolution and the merge (`final color = Y + Cb + Cr`).
+How much should we reduce the chroma resolution?!
+It turns out that there is already some schemes that describe how to handle resolution and the merge (`final color = Y + Cb + Cr`).

 These schemas are known as subsampling systems (or ratios), they are identified by the numbers: **4:4:4, 4:2:3, 4:2:1, 4:1:1, 4:2:0, 4:1:0 and 3:1:1**.
 And each one of them defines how much should we discard in the chroma resolution as well as how we should merge the three planes (Y, Cb, Cr).